You set up a sales funnel for your business. But the sales funnel conversion rates you’re getting aren’t anywhere near what you’re expecting.

 On top of this, one study shows that people now prefer plain text emails over those that include images and other graphic elements.

-So how do you know if you should include images, GIFs, emojis, and other graphic elements in your emails?
+So how do you know if you should include images, emojis, and GIFs in your emails?
 Perform an A/B test before sending emails out to your entire list.

 Most email marketing platforms let you create two versions of the same email and test them to see which will perform better based on your target audience.
 By taking the time for this step, you'll increase your open and click-through rates.